Untitled / Untitled (Black on Grey)

-A group of paintings created by Mark Rothko now known as a series including works on canvas and paper produced before the artists' death by suicide.
+A group of paintings created by Mark Rothko now known as a series including works on canvas and paper produced before the artist's death by suicide.

 The series has works which used both a combination of black and grey, or are monotone black, or with only a small quantity of color.
 The artists' works include an expression of color as more wholly dark, absent in previous works, from sometime during the 1950s.

 Some of the serial of works were gifted by The Mark Rothko Foundation Incorporated to various city galleries in the United States, including: The Museum of Contemporary Art, Los Angeles, the Guggenheim and Museum of Modern Art of New York, the National Gallery of Art in Washington.